gabrielkoerich/dotfiles/README.md

 1. `git clone https://github.com/gabrielkoerich/dotfiles.git`
 2. `sh sync.sh` to sync the dotfiles
 3. `sh macos.sh` to configure macos
-4. `sh install.sh` to install applications
+4. `sh install.sh` to install dependencies and console apps
+4. `sh cask.sh` to install cask apps
 5. `mackup restore` to restore app settings

 To update, `cd` into your local `dotfiles` repository and then `sh sync.sh`.